Souloist/Data-Structures-and-Algorithms/README.md

 # Tests

-Tests can be run with `python tests/test_something.py`
+Tests can be run with `nosetests -v`